openharmony/docs/en/application-dev/reference/apis/js-apis-abilityAccessCtrl.md

 ### revokeUserGrantedPermission

-revokeUserGrantedPermission(tokenID: number, permissionName: string, permissionFlag: number): Promise&lt;void&gt;
+revokeUserGrantedPermission(tokenID: number, permissionName: Permissions, permissionFlag: number): Promise&lt;void&gt;

-Revokes a user granted permission given to an application.
+Revokes a user_grant permission from an application.
 This API uses a promise to return the result.

-This is a system API.
+**System API**: This is a system API.

-**Required permissions**: ohos.permission.REVOKE_SENSITIVE_PERMISSIONS
+**Required permissions**: ohos.permission.REVOKE_SENSITIVE_PERMISSIONS (available only to system applications)

 **System capability**: SystemCapability.Security.AccessToken